Home Warranty Arbitration: Your Rights and How to File a Dispute

 Frequently Asked Questions

 What is binding arbitration in a home warranty contract?
-Binding arbitration is a contractual process where a neutral third party — called an arbitrator — hears both sides of a dispute and issues a final, enforceable decision.
-Unlike court rulings, arbitration decisions are typically not appealable except under very narrow procedural grounds.
-In a home warranty context, it means you cannot take your claim to civil court if your contract contains a valid binding arbitration clause.
+Binding arbitration is a contractual process where a neutral third party hears both sides of a dispute and issues a final, enforceable decision.
+Unlike court rulings, arbitration decisions are typically not appealable except under very narrow procedural grounds, and there is no judge or jury.
+In a home warranty context, it means you cannot take your claim to civil court if your contract contains a valid binding arbitration clause, with limited exceptions for FHA/VA-financed homes.

 Can I go to small claims court instead of arbitration?
 In some cases, yes.
-Small claims court is a viable option for disputes under your state's dollar threshold (often $5,000–$10,000).
+Small claims court is a viable option for disputes under your state's dollar threshold (often $5,000 to $10,000).
 However, if your warranty contract contains a valid arbitration clause, the company may file a motion to compel arbitration and have your case removed from small claims court.
-The enforceability of the clause in your specific state and contract determines whether this workaround is available to you.
+The enforceability of the clause in your specific state and contract determines whether this workaround is available.

 Compare Home Warranty Options in Ohio